hanshoglund/hslinks/README.md

 For an example, see `Test.md`.

 `hslinks` uses the modules currently installed on the system.
+If you have a sandbox, you can set `GHC_PACKAGE_PATH` before invoking it.

 ## Requirements